American occupation zone in Germany: Geography

 Berlin was divided in four between the four occupying powers.
-The southwestern portion (Zehlendorf, Steglitz, Schöneberg, Kreuzberg, Tempelhof, Neukölln) was the American sector and came under US military administration, but was formally separate from the American occupation zone.
+The southwestern portion (consisting of the boroughs of Neukölln, Kreuzberg, Schöneberg, Steglitz, Tempelhof, and Zehlendorf) was the American sector and came under US military administration, but was formally separate from the American occupation zone.

 Under the Wanfried agreement on 17 September 1945, some villages on the Werra river were exchanged for some villages in the Soviet Occupation Zone, in order to place the whole of the Frankfurt–Göttingen railway under American control.
 This also brought part of Eichsfeld into the zone.